aarlint/arlint.dev/austin-arlint-resume.md

 **NTT - Senior Application Developer and Operator**
 *2019 - 2023*
-- Deployed and managed hundreds of Kubernetes clusters (EKS, AKS, Standalone).
+- Deployed and managed hundreds of Kubernetes clusters (EKS, AKS, Standalone) using Rancher Server.
 - Developed multiple containerized applications using Go, Python, Node.js, Django, and Vue.js.
-- Created Continuous Integration and Deployment pipelines using GitHub Actions for Core Systems DevOps.
+- Created CI/CD pipelines using GitHub Actions for Core Systems DevOps.
 - Developed an Automation Platform Application in Django using containers, AWX, Rancher, and HashiCorp tools.

 **NTT - Senior Application Developer and Operator**